dessertplanet/DX7-Supercollider/README.md

 * Aziz Ege Gonul for the amazing synth model
 * TheTechnoBear for getting things started for Supercollider on Organelle
+* Jon Dattorro for the excellent reverb algorithm in [his 1997 paper](https://ccrma.stanford.edu/~dattorro/EffectDesignPart1.pdf)
+* Jean Pierre Cimalando for the [faust implementation](https://github.com/jpcima/fverb) of the said Jon Dattorro reverb
+* [Zack Scholl](https://github.com/schollz) for porting the faust implementation to Supercollider (I recompiled [his fork](https://github.com/schollz/portedplugins) of Mads Kjeldgaard's portedplugins on my Organelle)
-* Hat tip to John Chowning
+* Hat tip to John Chowning for his work on the OG DX7
 * STEIM for letting Aziz use their DX7 and espresso machine.
-* and all the anonymous preset makers for the Yamaha DX7 (unsung heroes/angels).
+* All the anonymous preset makers for the Yamaha DX7.